Indianapolis’ Premier Memory Care Solution

 1. Create a Supportive Environment

-• Minimize distractions: Turn off the TV or reduce background noise.
+• Reduce distractions such as TV or background noise.

-• Sit face-to-face and maintain eye contact to establish connection.
+• Sit face-to-face and make eye contact to connect.

 2. Be Patient and Positive